ColinLug/they-live/README.md

 ## Ressources
 ### Assets
 The 3D models of the land animals (chicken, pigs, cows and ducks) are on Public Domain : https://creazilla.com/media/3d-model/67711/low-poly-farm-animals

 The 3D model of the fish is on Public Domain and modified on blender: https://creazilla.com/media/3d-model/5208/set-of-fish

 ### Sources
 For the land animals the datas are retrieved from Our World in Data (https://ourworldindata.org/grapher/animals-slaughtered-for-meat) for the 2022 year.
 The time interval is then calculated by imagining a linear distribution of the number of animals killed.
-Here are the details of the calculation, where "x" corresponds to the number of individuals slaughtered each year and "y" the number of 3D models displayed on screen: y*(365*24*60*60)/x seconds
+Here are the details of the calculation, where "x" corresponds to the number of individuals slaughtered each year and "y" the number of 3D models displayed on screen: y*(365*24*60*60)/x seconds.

 For the wild fishes the datas are retrieved from Our World in Data (https://ourworldindata.org/grapher/wild-caught-fish) for the 2016 year and by taking the midpoint estimate.
 The time interval is calculated as above.